psehmbey/the-tale-of-paul-a-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 And the world kept moving, unaware of how close it came to losing someone irreplaceable.

-(We were on the corner and I pulled her back onto the sidewalk).
+(IRL, we were on the corner and I pulled her back onto the sidewalk; we were not standing in the middle of the street).

 ## The One / The Chosen One 💍
 ![The first moment Paul Sehmbey realized he was falling in love with Julia — a shared NYU Suzuki Lab project, a passing flash drive, and a touch that sparked everything.](../../assets/shared/2016-nyu-suzuki-lab-first-touch-flash-drive-moment-naruto-style.png)